 Maze vs. UserTesting

-- Price: Maze is a lot more affordable for the majority of businesses.
-Offering multiple price points tailored to individuals, small organizations, and enterprises, Maze allows for flexibility in project users—while UserTesting charges a flat fee per seat
+- Price: UserTesting is out of reach for many small and medium-sized businesses, with pricing reportedly starting at ~$30k per seat/year.
+Maze is a lot more affordable for the majority of businesses.
+Offering multiple price points tailored to individuals, small organizations, and enterprises, Maze allows for flexibility in project users.

-- Test method: Maze is focused on unmoderated testing, while UserTesting’s emphasis is on moderated testing.
-Where UserTesting is mostly focused on gathering insights coming from user videos, Maze gives you access to multiple types of feedback, from video recordings and survey responses to heatmaps, paths taken, and various click data
+- Test method: While UserTesting’s emphasis is on moderated testing, Maze offers unmoderated and moderated testing solutions.
+Where UserTesting is mostly focused on gathering insights coming from user videos, Maze gives you access to additional types of feedback—such as video recordings, survey responses, heatmaps, paths taken, click data, and more—as well as user interview analysis.

-- Integrations: Maze lets you run validation tests using Figma, Sketch, AdobeXD, and InVision designs, while UserTesting only connects to AdobeXD
+- Integrations: Maze lets you run validation tests using Figma, Sketch, AdobeXD, Axure, and InVision designs, while UserTesting only connects to AdobeXD.

-The verdict: Choose Maze if you want to improve your unmoderated testing and reporting capabilities.
+The verdict: Choose Maze if you want both moderated and unmoderated testing and reporting capabilities.
 Maze is also a user-friendly alternative if you want to enable more people from your team to conduct continuous research at any time in the development lifecycle.

 2. Lookback

-Lookback focuses on qualitative testing, allowing your team to host research calls and organize the data live.
-Lookback also helps product teams work closely, with the ability to have multiple people from your team join the call, chat, and highlight comments—without interrupting the conversation with participants.
+Lookback focuses on qualitative, moderated testing, allowing your team to host research calls and organize the data live.
+Lookback also helps product teams work collaboratively, with the ability to have multiple people from your team join the call, chat, and highlight comments—without interrupting the conversation with participants.
 This tool is mostly for moderated research interviews and usability testing, but does offer some unmoderated functionality.

 Pros